Doe Paoro: 2018–present: Soft Power

 On 19 October 2018, Paoro released her third studio album, Soft Power.
 The album was crafted in London with producer Jimmy Hogarth and features Leo Abrahams on guitar.
 The record was recorded live to tape and is an exploration of power dynamics.

+On 19 September 2025, the artist released her fourth studio album, Living Through Collapse.

 Voice

 Paoro possesses the vocal range of a contralto.